|

 buttress.

-His aim in the restoration was to make the building conform to his Victorian concept of a mid-thirteenth century 'ideal' but seems to have overdone it to a great degree, especially on the outside of the building- the numerous 'fancy' features such as the flying buttresses, the parapets along the lines of the roof, the many pinnacles, the gargoyles and the curious five-sided apse at the end of the South Choir Aisle are all his inventions, being entirely absent in the original.
+His aim in the restoration was to make the building conform to his Victorian concept of a mid-thirteenth century 'ideal' but he seems to have overdone it to a great degree, especially on the outside of the building- the numerous 'fancy' features such as the flying buttresses, the parapets along the lines of the roof, the many pinnacles, the gargoyles and the curious five-sided apse at the end of the South Choir Aisle are all his inventions, being entirely absent in the original.
 It was also his intention to erect a tall steeple on top of the central tower but lack of money meant that this was never achieved.
-The four over-large turrets atop the tower would doubtlessly have looked more in keeping had the steeple been built.
+The four over-large turrets atop the tower would doubtlessly have looked more in keeping had this been built.

 When the work was complete, one writer thought the Cathedral "a building which, if rather painfully new in appearance, is at least sound, strong and water-tight".